-Community benefits.
-Standard and required impact fees such as housing, parks, and schools are not included in the consideration of public benefits.
-Public benefits are characterized as those voluntary contributions beyond required fees, outlined as follows and to be included in the development agreement.
-These are the proposed contributions by IAC at Cupertino LLC, a limited liability corporation created by Irvine Company for this project:
+Standard and required impact fees such as housing, parks, and schools are not included in the review of public benefits.
+Public benefits are characterized as those voluntary contributions beyond required fees, outlined as follows and to be included in the development agreement:

-- 1. Civic facilities, \$7,000,000 - 2.
+- 1. Contribution toward civic facilities, \$7,000,000 - 2.
 Extend reclaimed water line for potable water conservation, \$1,800,000 - 3.
-Wolfe Interchange project, \$7,000,000 - 4.
-Santa Clara Unified School District, \$2,400,000.
-In 1997, the property was mapped and recorded in the Santa Clara Unified School District service boundaries. - 5.
-Transportation Demand Association set-up, \$250,000 - 6.
-Transportation Demand Association operations, \$50,000 per year
+Wolfe Interchange Assessment District Pro Rata "Fair Share," \$7,000,000

+- 4. Continuing obligation of existing term for 34 below market rate units, valued at \$17,000,000 - 5.
+Contribution toward Santa Clara Unified School District, \$2,400,000.
+In 1997, the property was mapped and recorded in the Santa Clara Unified School District service boundaries. - 6.
+Affordable housing agreement - 7.
+Affordable housing relocation agreement - 8.
+Amended and restated below market rental housing to be recorded with the property - 9.
+Transportation demand management program